lishuntaono1/selector/README.md

 ======
 A golang package lets you extract data from HTML/XML documents use XPath selectors,inspire by .NET XPath library.

-`Notes: some XPath syntax features not supported yet, so please reading the features instruction those already supported features before use.`
+`NOTES: some XPath syntax features not supported yet, so please reading the features instruction those already supported features before use.`

 *[XPath Tutorial](http://www.w3schools.com/xsl/xpath_syntax.asp)*